noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- loop control structure
 			- hard to reuse and difficult to plug into other operations
 			- implies code thats constalty changing or mutating in response to new iterations

+# FP vs OOP
+	- execution
+		- OO elies on fine grained class instance methods
+		- FP relies on course grained operations that can crosscut/work across many data types
+	- unit of work
+		- OO classes, instances, objects
+		- FP functions
+	- architecture
+		- OO create inheritance hierarchies (Person -> Student) with methods and data tightly boudn together
+		- FP favors general polymorphic functions that crosscut different data types and avoidds the use of `this`
+		-

 # FP thought process